CBIIT-CGBB/VCF_Table_Viewer/README.md

 ## Implementation

 The current version of VCF Table Viewer is tightly organized around the output from the Nextflow-core sarek pipeline, as well as the specific sample naming conventions used in our WES study.
 Thus the usage of specific .txt files for the dropdown menus.
-There is a list of individuals, and a mapping from individual to haplotypecaller .vcf file.
+There is a list of individuals (individual_list_unique.txt), lists of specific genes to highlight (gene_lists.txt), a list of samples (sample_list.txt), and a mapping from individual to haplotypecaller .vcf file (hap_list.txt).